OctopusDeploy/blog/blog/2021-10/multi-cloud-kubernetes/index.md

 - Application (client) ID
 - Application key/password (client secret for an App Registration)

-Microsoft developed the [az CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to interface with all of your Azure resources.
-Using the CLI, we can create a K8s cluster and add it to Octopus Deploy in 3 steps:
+Microsoft developed the [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli) to interface with all of your Azure resources.
+Using the CLI, you can create a K8s cluster and add it to Octopus Deploy in 3 steps:

 1. Create **Resource group**
 1. Create K8s cluster